-Having participated in thousands of expert witness candidate interviews, we at Cahn Litigation are amazed by how many skilled and talented trial attorneys miss key opportunities during the expert witness interview process.
+Having participated in thousands of expert witness candidate interviews, we at Cahn Litigation are amazed by how many talented trial attorneys miss key opportunities during the expert witness interview process.

 The misplaced focus is typically on the case, from the attorney’s point of view, where the greater opportunity lies with the expert witness candidate.

 The interview often centers on the facts of the case, the litigation strategies used to date, and the degree of difficulty in the expert candidate’s anticipated work product, including the scope of an expert report and expert witness testimony.
 Sometimes, focus is also placed on the unreasonableness of opposing counsel throughout the discovery process or the self-proclaimed brilliance of the interviewing attorney.

 With the possible exception of how brilliant the attorney is, the rest of these topics certainly have their place on an interview call with an expert.
 They allow the expert witness candidate to have a better understanding of the environment in which they will be asked to help.
 But an attorney-centric discussion does little if anything to advance an interviewer’s understanding of the strengths and weaknesses of the expert candidate (and even the case).